fintechcalgary/FintechCalgaryWebsite/README.md

-# Fintech Calgary
+# FinTech Calgary

-A modern web platform for the University of Calgary's Fintech community.
+A modern web platform for the University of Calgary's FinTech community.
 Built with Next.js, this platform facilitates event management, team collaboration, and community engagement.

-## Verify the official Fintech email on sendgrid before releasing the website
+## Verify the official FinTech email on sendgrid before releasing the website

 ## 🚀 Features